 Student data and student educational record data must be properly secured and safeguarded.
 The following provides resources and procedures regarding the maintenance and confidentiality of student records and the circumstances under which the institution may release information in student records in accord with all applicable state and federal laws and SUNY policy.

 SUNY Cortland manages student records through our centralized student information system.
 In addition, the College maintains a secure document management system to retain student records and forms as document images.
 Both of these systems are secured via user authentication and established security classes.
-To receive access to the student information system, its online self service components, and connected third party systems, users must must make a request via Information Resources.
+To receive access to the student information system, its online self service components, and connected third party systems, users must make a request via Information Resources.
 Area data stewards and custodians will review the request and either grant or deny access to tools and information based on role and business process.

 Academic departments routinely keep and manage additional student records related to students in their majors and programs.
 When managing student records in your department, please adhere to the following guidelines:

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords student the right to have access to their education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information.
 When a student turns 18 years old, or enters a postsecondary institution (such as SUNY Cortland) at any age, the rights under FERPA transfer to the student (“eligible student”).

 Each year, the President's Office provides a required annual notice to the campus community regarding FERPA requirements, student rights, and faculty and staff responsibilities.
 Faculty and staff shall review the campus FERPA Policies as part of this annual notice.